demidenm/PyReliMRI/docs/icc_funcs.rst

 resampling_target = 'data').
 Third, the resulting dictionary will contain 11 variables:

     - Atlas ROI Labels ('roi_labels'): This contains the order of labels (e.g., pulled from atlas.labels)
-    - ICC estimates ('est'): 1D array that contain ICCs estimated for N ROIs in atlas.
+    - ICC estimates ('est'): 1D array that contains ICCs estimated for N ROIs in atlas (atlas.maps[1:] to skip background).
-    - ICC lower bound (lb) 95% CI ('lowbound'): 1D array that contain lb ICCs estimated for N ROIs in atlas.
+    - ICC lower bound (lb) 95% CI ('lowbound'): 1D array that contains lb ICCs estimated for N ROIs in atlas.
-    - ICC upper bound (up) 95% CI ('upbound'): 1D array that contain ub ICCs estimated for N ROIs in atlas.
+    - ICC upper bound (up) 95% CI ('upbound'): 1D array that contains ub ICCs estimated for N ROIs in atlas.
-    - Mean Squared Between Subject Variance ('msbtwn'): 1D array that contain MSBS ICCs estimated for N ROIs in atlas.
+    - Between Subject Variance ('btwnsub'): 1D array that contains between subject variance estimated for N ROIs in atlas.
-    - Mean Squared Within Subject Variance ('mswthn'): 1D array that contain MSWS ICCs estimated for N ROIs in atlas.
+    - Within Subject Variance ('wthnsub'): 1D array that contains within subject variance estimated for N ROIs in atlas.
+    - Between Measure Variance ('btwnmeas'): 1D array that contains between measure variance estimated for N ROIs in atlas (ICC[2,1] only, otherwise filled None)
     - ICC estimates transformed back to space of ROI mask ('est_3d'): Nifti 3D volume of ICC estimates
     - ICC lower bound 95% CI transformed back to space of ROI mask ('lowbound_3d'): Nifti 3D volume of lb ICC estimates
     - ICC upper bound 95% CI transformed back to space of ROI mask ('upbound_3d'): Nifti 3D volume of up ICC estimates
-    - Mean Squared Between Subject Variance transformed back to space of ROI mask ('msbtwn_3d'): Nifti 3D volume of MSBS estimates
+    - Between Subject Variance transformed back to space of ROI mask ('btwnsub_3d'): Nifti 3D volume of between subject variance estimates
-    - Mean Squared Within Subject Variance transformed back to space of ROI mask ('mswthn_ed'): Nifti 3D volume of MSWS estimates
+    - Within Subject Variance transformed back to space of ROI mask ('wthnsub_3d'): Nifti 3D volume of within subject variance estimates
+    - Between Measure Variance transformed back to space of ROI mask ('btwnmeas_3d'):  Nifti 3D volume of between measure variance estimates

 An important caveat: Probabilistic atlases are 4D volumes for N ROIs.
 This is because each voxel has an associated probability \
 that it belongs to ROI A and ROI B. Thus, ROIs may overlap and so the estimates (as in example below) will be more smooth.